aguerrerolopez/aguerrerolopez.github.io/_pages/about.md

 Last news
 ------
+- _January 2022_: Glad to be a reviewer in [Clinical Microbiology Infections](https://www.clinicalmicrobiologyandinfection.com)!

 - _December 2022_: Glad to be a reviewer in [AISTATS 2023](http://aistats.org/aistats2023/)!!

 - _December 2022_: *PAPER PUBLISHED!!!* Our work [Automatic antibiotic resistance prediction in Klebsiella pneumoniae based on MALDI-TOF mass spectra](https://authors.elsevier.com/a/1gAq53OWJ91094) has been officialy published at [Engineering Applications of Artificial Intelligence](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence)!